 I stayed at Rutland Arms for the night, although it’s at the less unusual end of the unusual accommodation continuum it’s definitely a good option if you’re in the city on business.

 I stayed in the spacious … Read the rest

 * Museum Art Hotel is now QT Museum Wellington *

 I’ve read that interior designer Michael Nolder was tasked with creating ‘New Zealand’s best bar and something completely over the top’ when redesigning Hippopotamus Bar at Museum Art Hotel in Wellington.
 In my opinion he nailed it, here it is in all its elegant glory ……..

 The rooms at the hotel are currently undergoing a ‘Coco Chanel inspired’ renovation.
 The Classic Rooms we’ve stayed in were definitely missing the quirky and creative touches apparent throughout the public areas of the hotel.
-There was nothing at all wrong with the rooms, but it sounds like the … Read the rest
+There was nothing at … Read the rest

 If you’re looking for a stylish stay in downtown Auckland, Hotel DeBrett ticks the box.

 There are 25 individually styled rooms and suites, we spent the night in a Classic Room.
 I loved the colour bursts of orange in our room, especially in contrast with the classic black and white ensuite.
 There was plenty of natural light and we looked out over High and Shortland Streets, double glazing kept the city sounds away.